raul-felipe/floating_mascot/README.md

 # Floating Mascot (Cleaning Management App)

-With Floating Mascot your android smartphone can have a cute that will always with you.
+With Floating Mascot your android smartphone can have a cute mascote that will always with be you.
 The mascot changes as your environment changes and everything is customized.

 ## Demonstration